Hallocrux/2026-EEG-CSANet/README.md

 </div>

 ## Requirements

 - numpy==1.23.5
 - numba==0.60.0
 - opencv-python==4.10.0.84
 - einops==0.8.1

 ## Code Structure

 EEG-CSANet/
 ├── config/          # Configuration files for different datasets.
 ├── data/            # Data preprocessing code for different datasets.
 ├── model/           # Training models for different datasets are highly consistent in architecture and hyperparameters, except for the channel configuration.
 ├── output/          # Publicly released weights for different datasets, with results all obtained under seed=0.
 ├── train_*.py       # Training code for different datasets.
-└── utils/           # Some additional utility scripts
+└── utils/           # Some additional utility scripts.

 ## Acknowledge

 We would like to express our sincere gratitude to the following open-source projects that have contributed to this work:
 - https://github.com/Ma-Xinzhi/EEG-TransNet
 - https://github.com/eeyhsong/EEG-Conformer

 ## References

 This paper is currently under submission.

 If you have any questions regarding our manuscript or the associated code, please feel free to contact us at: